 - If one tooth even accidentally touches your hand the game is over and try again later.
 Make sure you play fairly by offering the tug in such a manner that he won’t accidentally bite you.

-- Get them excited and tugging for 10 seconds.
+- Get him excited and tugging for 10 seconds.
 If dog becomes overly aroused (excessive growling) more quickly, stop sooner, even after a couple seconds.

 - Let the dog win a lot.
 This will ensure that he will want to bring it back to you.
 If you always win, he may start to want to possess the tug which is one step away from guarding it.